 Learn how visiting a dermatologist can help diagnosis atopic dermatitis.

-Rubbing against bedding, carpeting, and other things in order to scratch the itch.
+Because AD is so itchy, you may see an infant rub against bedding, carpeting, and other objects in order to scratch the itch.
+A baby may also:

-Skin infections, common due to rubbing and scratching.
+Develop skin infections, commonly due to the rubbing

 This 6-year-old boy has atopic dermatitis in the creases of his elbows and on his feet — common places for AD to appear in children.

-When AD begins between 2 years of age and puberty, the child often has these signs and symptoms:
+When AD begins between 2 years of age and puberty, a child often has these signs and symptoms: